There are several types of business loans that you can choose from.

 Working capital refers to the capital used to pay for the day-to-day operating expenses a business incurs.

 Many small business loans are taken to pay for large, long-term asset purchases or investments.
-Working capital loans, on the contrary, are taken to pay for the regular day-to-day expenses your business incurs, including:
+Working capital loans, on the contrary, are taken to pay for the regular day-to-day expenses your business incurs, including mortgage and rent payments, utility bills, payroll, and other debt repayments.

 If you have sent out invoices that are now long overdue, invoice financing is a potential course of action.
 Invoice financing is a form of business financing that is meant to help businesses recoup part of the balance of unpaid invoices.